 If you used optimistic concurrency control instead of an explicit row-lock to do the first transaction, then this update would succeed in some of the attempts and the first transaction would fail in those cases.

 NoteBlocking this transaction and retrying it after the other transaction completes is work in progress.

-Update the row and commit the transaction in `session #1`.
+Finally, in the first session, update the row and commit the transaction.
 This should succeed.